NoahjmHolt/Security/EncryptProject/pythonProject/README.txt

         then make sure that openssl and python versions are compatable to work together it does at least so will just do that.

+Issue 3:
+There is not a way to return the time elapsed of a function from a wrapper like I thought.
+Resolution: I will just do it the hard way since it is just a side project thing.
+Time: 1.5 hours of research and trying to find out

 DES
 ===========================================================